What to Expect

 Meiji shrine is a solem shrine dedicated to the Emperor Meiji and Empress Shoken.
 It is so quiet with thousands of trees that you may forget you are in the world busiest city of Tokyo.
 It is called an oasis of Tokyo.

 Oposite side of Harajyuku station, there is the world famouse Takeshita street lined up with catchy shops and food stands that sell coloful and fancy clothes and food.
 Once you enter the street, you will be enchanted by its enthusiastic atmosphere.
-Visiting Kawaii Monster Cafe or Animal Cafe is definitry an experience!!
+Visiting animal Cafe or Kawaii Monster Cafe can be an experience!!

 Then the tour offers you the world famous Shibuya Scramble Crossing where almost 3,000 people cross from all directions without batting each other!
 Just standing at the site reminds you one scene from a movie!
 There is also a statue of Hachi, the dog which was loyal to his master.
 If you hear his story, you will want to take a picture or two wiht Hachi!!